danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 To achieve interoperability between heterogeneous nodes, and to protect freedom 0 of the four essential freedoms [4], RIOT is agnostic of the vendor and technologies of the hardware.
-This means that no vendor, protocol, microcontroller, transceiver, sensor, actuator, or any other technical component is preferred over any other for any reason other than the reasons detailed in the other design philosophies.
+Vendor libraries are typically avoided, to preclude lock-in and minimize code duplication.
+No vendor, protocol, microcontroller, transceiver, sensor, actuator, or any other technical component is tied into through design decisions.
+None is preferred over any other for any reason other than the reasons detailed in the other design philosophies.

+## Use of networking and systems standards

+In order to ensure the interoperability of devices running RIOT with ones that do not, open network protocol standards, e.g. IETF protocols, are customarily used.
+To take full advantage of the largest pool of third party software, systems standards, e.g. the ANSI C standard (C99), are customarily used.
+We may provide non-core modules which break from this (alongside modules which do not) if there are compelling reasons that serve other design philosophies.
+Where standards are phrased in such a way that particular aspects are open to be implemented in different ways, or not implemented at all, these aspects will be considered with reference to other design philosophies and to user needs.

 # Acknowledgements